 I am so excited to share with you a guest post today by Lynette Melnyk.
 In this post, she discusses how music helps her as an artist in creating visual harmony.
 If you are an artist, you might read this and find that listening to music may be just what you need to inspire you.
+Art and music integration is so important and they really do go hand in hand.

 What is an artist